-Who We Are Location and Heritage Southside Presbyterian Church is located less than a mile from Tucson’s downtown in one of the city’s oldest barrios.
+Location and Heritage Southside Presbyterian Church is located less than a mile from Tucson’s downtown in one of the city’s oldest barrios.
 The church was founded in 1906 as a mission church for the Tohono O’odham people (known at that time as Papagos), and was initially named Papago Presbyterian Church.
 The church also served Mexican and Chinese people who lived in the area.
 Since its founding, Southside’s congregation has included a diverse mix of Native Americans, Latinos, Caucasians, African Americans and others.
-The present-day neighborhood is mostly comprised of low-income Latino and Native American families living in modest single-family homes.
+The present-day neighborhood is a vibrant, culturally diverse community.

 The Congregation The congregation of Southside is busy, lively, inclusive, supportive, open, accepting and flexible.
 Although a few Southsiders live in the surrounding neighborhoods, most members are geographically spread out and many drive for miles to attend church service and activities.
 The congregation is diverse in many respects.
 The membership is multi-racial, and includes a range of education and socio-economic backgrounds.
 Descendants from the first Tohono O’odham congregation continue to be active members.
 Southside welcomes and fully includes gay, lesbian, bisexual, and transgender people in the life of the church.
 The congregation is multi-generational, and includes children, youth, young adults and families, middle-aged, retired people, and elders.
 A church in the Presbyterian tradition, Southside also welcomes members from a broad spectrum of other faith traditions.
 The congregation of Southside is committed to serving others and putting its faith into action.
 Southside carries out a considerable amount of local and national social justice ministries for a church of its size.